silviaCerby/gitbook/docs/management/workspace_configuration/trusted_devices/view-the-trusted-sessions-and-devices-in-your-workspace.md

 ---
-description: This article describes how to view the registered, trusted sessions on your devices.
+description: "This article describes how to view the registered, trusted sessions on your devices."
 intercom_id: 9354486
 ---